Semantic-Org/Semantic-UI/README.md

 ## About
 Semantic's goal is to define a vocabulary for interface elements based on consensus, and convention.

-For developers, this means defining class names for UI elements, outlining states that an elements can exist, and describing common variations of that element.
+For developers, this means defining class names for UI elements, outlining states that an elements can exist, and listing common ways different types of an element can be described.

 ### Getting Started

-The Semantic library describes many UI elements which might not exist on every website.
-In most instances it might be best to build a custom build with only the components you need.
+The Semantic library describes many UI elements.
+In most instances it might be best to build a custom build with only the elements you need.

 You can use our build tool to select only the components you want